Overview: Look Up workflow module (Console)

 Overview

-In Edify workflows, the Look Up module is used to retrieve data from an external database like Salesforce, Zendesk, or a custom database (MySQL, MS SQL, or PostgreSQL).
+The Look Up workflow module is used to retrieve data from an external database like Salesforce, Zendesk, or a custom database (MySQL, MS SQL, or PostgreSQL).
 With the Look Up module, you can query (search) data from an external database and pull it into your workflow.

 For example, on an inbound interaction workflow you could use the Look Up module to:

-You can create integrations between Edify and external databases in the Integrations workspace in Edify Console (Account > Integrations).
+You can create integrations between Avaya.cx and external databases in the Integrations workspace in Console (Account > Integrations).

 This article explains the general structure of the Look Up module and how you can use it to pull external data into your workflows.